- Continuing Education

 Bite in the bite block – While this direction may seem simple, most patients will require some guidance as to what to do.
 Raise the bite block so that the patient can get their anterior teeth in the groove end-to-end, then lower the pin so the chin is seated on the chin rest.
 The overriding principle is that the incisal edges of the anterior teeth must be stabilized within the grooves.
 The grooves are coincident with the middle plane of the anterior portion of the focal trough and is the mechanism by which the anteroposterior position of the head is stabilized.
 If the patient is edentulous, place a cotton roll on each side of the bite block and secure with an orthodontic elastic or rubber band.
 The elastic can be placed to coincide with the bite block groove so that the patient knows where to place their ridges.

 Adjust head position horizontally – Correct positioning with respect to the horizontal plane minimizes differential left or right distortion and can be accomplished by visual assessment of the tilt and rotation of the patient’s head from behind.
 In most panoramic units, this is further facilitated with the use of a midsagittal reference light or line superimposed on the frontal head support to assist the clinician with horizontal head positioning.
 The temple bars should be put in place to help maintain the head position.
 The midsagittal or horizontal head plane is best evaluated by looking down the light directly at the patient’s midline.
-If the machine utilizes a mirror system, the patient is asked to assist in head positioning by looking at their reflection in the mirror and adjusting the position of their head such that the line equally divides their face.
+If the machine utilizes a mirror system, the patient is asked to assist in head positioning by looking at their reflection in the mirror and adjusting the position of their head such that the line equally divides their face right to left.

 Adjust head vertically – Most typically, the Frankfort horizontal plane or the occlusal plane is used to set the vertical (up/down) head plane in panoramic imaging.
 Refer to the manufacturer’s instructions for the specific reference line for the panoramic unit being used.